NYSCP Joint Targeted Area Inspection (JTAI): Guidance for Practitioners - North Yorkshire

 Joint Targeted Area Inspection (JTAI): Guidance for Practitioners

-Joint targeted area inspection of the multi-agency response to children who are victims of domestic abuse – GOV.UK
+Joint targeted area inspections of the response to child sexual abuse in the family environment – GOV.UK

 Ofsted, the Care Quality Commission (CQC) and HM Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) together undertake a programme of Joint Targeted Area Inspections (JTAIs) in a local area.